British occupation of Manila: British conquest of Manila

 On 24 September 1762, a British fleet of eight ships of the line, three frigates, and four store ships with a force of 6,839 regulars, sailors and marines, sailed into Manila Bay from Madras.
 The expedition, led by William Draper and Samuel Cornish, captured Manila, "the greatest Spanish fortress in the western Pacific".

-The Spanish defeat was the culmination of their mismanagement in the Philippines.
-The former Governor-General of the Philippines, Pedro Manuel de Arandia, had died in 1759 and his replacement, Francisco de la Torre, had not arrived due to the British capture of Havana in Spanish Cuba.
-The Spanish Crown appointed the Mexican-born Archbishop of Manila Manuel Rojo del Río y Vieyra as temporary Lieutenant Governor.
-In part, because the garrison was commanded by the Archbishop instead of a regular military commander, many mistakes were made by the Spanish forces.
+The Spanish defeat at Manila was in part due to the neglect of the city's military preparedness and poor military leadership during the battle.
+This had come about because the former Governor-General of the Philippines, Pedro Manuel de Arandia, had died in 1759 and his replacement, Francisco de la Torre, had not arrived due to the British capture of Havana in Spanish Cuba.
+In the interim, the Spanish Crown appointed the militarily inexperienced Mexican-born Archbishop of Manila Manuel Rojo del Río y Vieyra as a temporary Lieutenant Governor.
+As a result, many military mistakes were made by the defenders of the city.

 On 5 October 1762 (4 October local calendar), the night before the fall of the walled city of Manila, the Spanish military persuaded Rojo to summon a council of war.
 Several times the Archbishop wished to capitulate, but was prevented.
 That same day with very heavy battery fire, the British had successfully breached the walls of the bastion of San Diego.
-The pioneers had emptied the water in the ditch, dismounted the cannons of that bastion and the two adjoining bastions, San Andes and San Eugeno.
+The British had emptied the water in the ditch, dismounted the cannons of that bastion and the two adjoining bastions, San Andes and San Eugeno.
 In addition they set fire to parts of the town, and drove the Spanish forces from the walls.
 At dawn of 6 October, British forces attacked the breach and took the fortifications, meeting little resistance.

 During the siege, the Spanish lost three officers, two sergeants, 50 troops of the line, and 30 militiamen, besides many wounded.
 Among the Filipino troops, there were 300 killed and 400 wounded.
 The British suffered 147 killed and wounded, of whom sixteen were officers.
 The British fleet expended more than 20,000 cannonballs and 5,000 bombs during their bombardment.